rkaiser0324/CakePress/README.md

 By default, the CakePHP directory should be named `cakephp` and is typically a sibling to the WordPress one, i.e., if WordPress is at `/path/to/www/Wordpress` then CakePHP is at `/path/to/www/cakephp`.

-Then install the dependencies via `composer install` in the plugin directory.
+Then install the dependencies via `composer install` in the CakePress plugin directory.

 ### Bedrock layout